We're here to help

 What is your cancellation policy?

 You can cancel your appointment up to 24 hours before your scheduled therapy without a fee.
 If you cancel less than 24 hours before your appointment, you will be charged for the full cost of your appointment.
+Effective July 1st, 2019, you can cancel your appointment up to 48 hours before your scheduled therapy without a fee.
+If you cancel less than 48 hours before your appointment, you will be charged for the full cost of your appointment.

 Individual Therapy at Two Chairs